-Tall Organizational Structure Definition
+Tall Organizational Structure: Definition and Benefits

 A tall organizational structure definition is an organization broken down into a distinct hierarchy.
 With this structure, an organization will have a number of managers, each of which will be responsible for controlling a portion of the organization.